content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ADFSOauthClient/ReadMe.md

 This sample should work with version 8.3 and later.

 ## Questions
-Post any questios regarding this sample in the [SDK support forum](https://community.hpe.com/t5/SDK-API-Support/bd-p/sws-RM_SDKAPI).
+Post any questions regarding this sample in the [SDK support forum](https://community.hpe.com/t5/SDK-API-Support/bd-p/sws-RM_SDKAPI).

 ## Sample application Setup
 This sample application requires that: